HUMAnN: The HMP Unified Metabolic Analysis Network

 HUMAnN can thus be used in tandem with any translated BLAST program, with out-of-the-box support for NCBI BLAST, USEARCH, MBLASTX, and MAPX.
 The pipeline converts sequence reads into coverage and abundance tables summarizing the gene families and pathways in one or more microbial communities.
 This lets you analyze a collection of metagenomes as a matrix of gene/pathway abundances, just like you might analyze a collection of microarrays.

 We are aware that KEGG is now commercial, and we have updated HUMAnN accordingly.
 In brief, we include derived files and information needed for normal HUMAnN operation, but creation and evaluation of synthetic metagenomes is impeded without a KEGG license.
-Please contact the KEGG developers if this is an inconvenience for you and contact us for assistance in evaluating HUMAnN output if necessary.
+Please contact the KEGG developers if this is an inconvenience for you contact us at the HUMAnN Google Group for assistance in evaluating HUMAnN output if necessary.

 Many thanks to the NIH and to the entire Human Microbiome Project team for making the HMP possible and for the many collaborators who helped to make HUMAnN a reality.
 Sahar Abubucker and Makedonka Mitreva (Washington University) co-led the Metabolic Reconstruction group, Nicola Segata (Harvard School of Public Health) performed many HMP-specific analyses, the pipeline incorporates software from Yuzhen Ye (Indiana University), Beltran Rodriguez-Mueller (SDSU), and Pat Schloss (University of Michigan), and specific contributors include Alyx Schubert (University of Michigan), Jeremy Zucker (Broad Institute), Brandi Cantarel (UMD), Qiandong Zeng (Broad Institute), Johannes Goll (JCVI), and many others.